ITManagerCOH/security-policies/incident-response-policy/index.md

 * Checks for repeated login failures or account lockouts
 * Investigates unexpected system reboots

-CloudOnHire’s Security Review Team reviews and responds to potential third-party reports of security issues to Chief Security Office promptly.
+CloudOnHire’s Security Review Team reviews and responds to potential third-party reports of security issues to Chief Information Officer promptly.

 ### Incident response and remediation